-The Group's assets are exposed to the risk of cyber attacks, or threats of intentional disruption, which are increasing in terms of sophistication and frequency, with the consequence that such cyber-incidents may remain undetected for long periods of time.
+The Group's assets are exposed to the risk of cyber-attacks, or threats of intentional disruption, which are increasing in terms of sophistication and frequency, with the consequence that such cyber-incidents may remain undetected for long periods of time.
 The Group has experienced a malware attack and an occurrence of invoice fraud in the past and, while these have not had a material impact on the Group, there can be no assurance that similar incidents will not occur again in the future and that they will not have a material adverse impact on the Group's reputation, business, financial condition, liquidity or results of operations.
 The measures taken by the Group may not prevent all instances of cyber-attacks.
-In case of a severe cyber-attack, the Group's reputation, business, financial daverse a material adverse effect on the Group's reputation, business, financial conditions.
+In case of a severe cyber-attack, the Group's operations could be temporarily disrupted, which could have a material adverse effect on the Group's reputation, business, financial condition, liquidity and results of operations.

-Environmental, social and governance risks
+5 Environmental, social and governance risks